linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 - [x] Various sharing functions like Content Caching (very useful if you have lots of Apple devices)
 - [x] Time Machine
 - [x] Seamless software updates
+- [x] Monterey's AirPlay to Mac with [FeatureUnlock](https://github.com/acidanthera/FeatureUnlock)

 ### Not Working

 - [ ] Sleep/Wake (I haven't tested, but I don't think it does).
 - [ ] Booting up without a monitor (or dummy Displayport).
 This takes a much longer time to boot and the system is very laggy if there is no monitor plugged in.
 Seems like the iGPU is not activated, which makes everything lag.
-Disabling WiFi improves things, but that's not ideal as I am running this in headless mode (I connect via VNC from time to time).
+Disabling WiFi improves things, but that's not ideal as I am running this in headless mode (I connect via [VNC](https://www.realvnc.com/en/connect/download/vnc/)/[TeamViewer](https://www.teamviewer.com/en/download/mac-os/) from time to time).
 I had to buy a dummy Displayport which activates the iGPU and performs normally with it.
 Let me know if there is a way to do it without the dummy plug or maybe the actual Macmini can't run headless either.
 This could also be fixed with an iMac SMBIOS, I haven't tried it.

 ## Using the EFI